Frequently Asked Questions

 PACB = Patient Advocate Certification Board.
-This is the body developing this credential.
+This is the body which developed this credential.
 Learn more about the Board.

 BCPA = Board Certified Patient Advocate.
-This is the credential being developed, and those who earn it will add BCPA to their name: “Joan Advocate, BCPA” or “James Advocate, BCPA”
+This is the credential name itself.
+Those who earn it will add BCPA to their name: “Joan Advocate, BCPA” or “James Advocate, BCPA”

 Q: Who is this certification being developed for?

-A: The BCPA certification is being developed for patients and caregivers.
+A: The BCPA certification is a national/international standard being developed for patients and caregivers.
 The intent is to assure the general public that any BCPA advocate they work with has met at least the standards and competencies defined through this credential.

 The credential is further being developed for advocates to help them determine their own level of competency.
 Passing the exam will show they have developed at least the standards and competencies tested.

 Q: Will there be an opportunity to be ‘grandfathered’ for certification?

 A: Any Advocate wishing to earn a BCPA credential will need to meet the eligibility requirements and pass the certification exam.